-According to Brewer’s Choice, standard home-brewed beer should never be brewed at temperatures above 25⁰C and that ale should ideally be brewed around 18-20⁰C and lager at a cool 12⁰C, with a slower process promising the best results.
+According to Brewer’s Choice, standard home-brewed beer should never be brewed at temperatures above 25⁰C, ale should ideally be brewed around 18-20⁰C and lager at a cool 12⁰C.
 Ideally, home brewers should place their brew in a temperature controlled fridge with a temperature monitor attached.
 Often, however, it is more convenient to use outdoor space, such as garages and sheds, which are more subject to temperature change and can require the individual to cover or shade their beer as conditions change seasonally.
 In this case, it is ideal to have some form of monitoring or warning system in place as temperatures change.

 The ideal option for both local and remote management of temperature as the EL-WiFi range both displays live temperature & humidity readings on its LCD screen and uploads data automatically to the Cloud via WiFi connection to be managed and viewed anywhere.
 With product options including temperature & humidity monitor, a thermistor probe for specific monitoring and an ambient temperature logger for general room monitoring, there are a wide variety of options perfect for either a single logger or a network of multiple spanning different locations.